1. Go sailing

 Getting outdoors and being active is a great way to bond as a family and make memories together.
 Whatever activities you decide to do, remember to have fun and enjoy yourself.

-These fun summer activities could help you maintain your fitness and improve your health, but for further peace of mind make sure you have the right cover in place.
+These fun summer activities could help you maintain your fitness and improve your health, but for peace of mind make sure you consider having life insurance in place.

 For more ideas on great outdoor activities visit lifestyle and health writer Rachel Newcombe on twitter @RNewcombe.